-The Chair recognized Executive Director Steve Toole, Vicki Roberts (Deputy Director of Member Services) and Patrick Kinlaw (Director of Policy, Planning, and Compliance) for an administrative update.
+The Chair recognized Executive Director Steve Toole, Vicki Roberts (Deputy Director of Member Services), and Patrick Kinlaw (Director of Policy, Planning, and Compliance) for an administrative update.
 Mr. Toole reported that RSD's Operations section had a successful summer retirement season.
 The team processed approximately 13,070 retirements in the first nine months of 2018.
-The average turnaround time from application receipt to processing at approximately 14 days, which is faster than the goal of 30 days.
+The average turnaround time from application receipt to processing was approximately 14 days, which is faster than the goal of 30 days.
 He stated that 99.5 percent of all retirements were paid within 60 days.
 The team processed approximately 6,484 death notifications in the first nine months of 2018.
+The average turnaround was 14 days, which is faster than the goal of 20 days.
 The team processed 2,560 new disability applications in the first nine months of 2018.
-The team processed 2,560 new disability applications in the first nine months of 2018.
-The team processed 2,560 new disability applications in the first nine months of 2018.
-The team processed 2,560 new disability applications in the first nine months of 2018.
-The team processed 2,560 new disability applications in the first nine months of 2018.
-The team processed 2,560 new disability applications in the first nine months of 2018.
 The average turnaround was 16 days, which is faster than the goal of 20 days.
 The team processed 11,595 refund requests in the first nine months of 2018.
-The average turnaround was eight days, which is faster than the goal of 15 days.
-He also reported on the ORBIT self-service inquiries processed during the twelve months ending in September 2018:
+The average turnaround of eight days, which is faster than the goal of 15 days.
+He also reported on the ORBIT self-service inquires processed during the twelve months ending in September 2018:

 - 1,431,893 retirement estimates,

 - 98,968 service purchase estimates,

 - 377,127 beneficiary updates,

 - 136,682 transfer benefit,

 - 218,513 forms,

 - 395,811 myNCRetirement Statements,

 - 53,384 direct deposit,

-- 136,860 statements of account
+- 136.860 statements of account,

 - 11,012 maintain address, and

 - 100,465 tax inquiries.

-Mr. Toole provided an update on the processing of retirements, which included a discussion about overpayments accessed upon approximately 40 retirees who selected a payment under Option 4 (Social Security Leveling) and whose benefit had not been reduced, as required, in the past when they turned age 62.
-Some board members shared concerns that retirees could be asked to pay back large overpayments and that this placed a great burden on them.
-The Chair responded that unfortunately the system incorrectly paid a fraction of the members who elected Option 4, that the incorrect payments typically began many years ago and continued until they were recently identified and that each affected retiree's account is being thoroughly reviewed to determine the amount of overpayment, if applicable.
+Mr. Toole also provided an update on the processing of retirements, which included a discussion about overpayments to be accessed upon approximately 40 retirees who selected a payment under Option 4 (Social Security Leveling) and whose benefit had not been reduced, as required, in the past when they turned age 62.
+Some board members shared concerns that retirees could be asked to pay back large overpayments, and that this placed a great burden on them.
+The Chair responded that unfortunately the system incorrectly paid a fraction of the members who elected Option 4, that the incorrect payments typically began many years ago and continued until they were recently identified, and that each affected retiree's account is being thoroughly reviewed to determine the amount of overpayment, if applicable.
 All affected retirees had their benefit reduced in August 2018 to the amount that would have been in payment if the benefit had been correctly reduced when they turned age 62.
 Staff has been communicating with the affected retirees and overpayment recovery, if applicable, will not begin before January 2019.

 The Chair recognized Deputy Director of Member Services, Vicki Roberts, for a presentation on the metrics for Member Services.
 Ms. Roberts reported that to date the Education Retirement Group's counselors received 22,115 letters and emails.
-She stated that the response turnaround time is approximately 2.5 days, faster than the goal of seven days.
-During the fiscal year to date (July through September 2018), the counselors hosted 35 group meetings with 3,162 members attending, held three employer training meetings with 60 attendees and hosted 20 webinars with 733 attendees.
-Ms. Roberts reported that during the first nine months of calendar year 2018 there have been 2,304 scheduled individual counseling sessions, and another 2,482 office visitors (walk-ins).
+She stated that the response turnaround time is approximately 2.5 days, which is faster than the goal of seven days.
+During the fiscal year to date (July through September 2018), the counselors hosted 35 group meetings with 3,162 members attending, held three employer training meetings with 60 attendees, and hosted 20 webinars with 733 attendees.
+Ms. Roberts reported that during the first nine months of calendar year 2018, there have been 2,304 scheduled individual counseling sessions, and another 2,482 office visitors (walk-ins).
 Ms. Roberts stated that the Call Center has reported 213,584 calls received during the first nine months of 2018, of which they answered 78 percent within 60 seconds.
+The annual goal for the Call Center is to answer 65 percent of all calls within 60 seconds.